 It is also in a variety of languages:

-You can also read a summary of the current rules below:
+You can read a summary of the current rules below:

-- You should continue to work from home if you can
+- You should continue to work from home if you can.
+When travelling within the UK, you should aim to do so safely and plan your journey in advance.

 If you have been identified as clinically extremely vulnerable you are no longer advised to shield.
 However, you should continue to take extra precautions to protect yourself.
 It is important that you continue to keep the number of social interactions that you have low and try to limit the amount of time you spend in settings where you are unable to maintain social distancing.
 If you are in this group, you will previously have received a letter from the NHS or from your GP telling you this.
 Contact your local authority or speak to your GP if you have any concerns.